IlKaiser/IoT_Group-Project/arduino_code/README.md

 ```

 ### Proximity sensor correction (x==2 || x==3)
-By using the Stepper motor, we apply a correction of the proximiy sensor towards the right if x is 2, otherwise towards the left if x is 3.
+By using the Stepper motor, we apply a **correction** of the proximiy sensor orientation towards the **right** if x is 2, otherwise towards the **left** if x is 3.
 Below we report the code for the correction towards the right, because the other one is similar:

 ```cpp
 else if(x == 2){